Section 16 Lesson 3 | Double negative. También vs. tampoco - Abriqqi.com - Spanish tutorial

 b. …

-There is also a common negative pronoun nada, which we haven’t mentioned, because it’s almost always used after a verb.
+Nada is another very common negative pronoun.
+We haven’t mentioned it, because it’s almost always used after a verb.

 No veo nada – I don’t see anything